PlummersSoftwareLLC/HelloAssembly/README.md

 Code in the repository:

-- Optimized version of the original code in the folder "TinyOriginal"
+- Optimized version of the original code is in the folder "TinyOriginal"
 - Version applying shell coding tactics is in the folder "Lasse"
 - Version using a manually written PE header is in the folder "Theron"
 - QRCode is dead code, was the exe embedded into a QRCode, kept just for posterity